OpenTabletDriver/OpenTabletDriver.Web/OpenTabletDriver.Web/Views/Wiki/FAQ/Linux.md

 simply by restarting your computer.
 If it isn't resolved you may try resetting your OpenTabletDriver settings to the defaults with `File > Reset to defaults`, then pressing save.

-If your issue is still not resolved, and you are using OpenTabletDriver.UX, navigate to the console tab at the top of the main interface, if you are using the daemon directly you may simply just look for a log that resembles the following:
+If your issue is still not resolved, and you are using OpenTabletDriver.UX, navigate to the "Console" tab at the top of the main interface, switch from `Info` to `Debug` in the bottom left of that window and you will be see every log message.
+If you are using the daemon directly you may simply just look for a log that resembles the following:

 #### EACCESS